What is a Jackknife Truck Accident?

-- Curvy roads and difficult terrain – Going around curves adds an extra amount of danger when behind the wheel.
+- Curvy roads and difficult terrain – Going around curves add an extra amount of danger when behind the wheel.
 Even the best truck drivers can make a mistake and jackknife while going around a curve.

-- Improper loading and weight distribution issues – To operate in the most safe manner, a truck trailer needs to be loaded so that the weight is somewhat balanced.
+- Improper loading and weight distribution issues – To operate in the safest manner, a truck trailer needs to be loaded so that the weight is somewhat balanced.
 If one side of the trailer holds most of the weight, or the load has the potential to shift while moving, it is difficult for the driver to operate safely.

 Why Does a Truck Jackknife?

-Because of the weight and size of a truck with a trailer can weigh up to 80,000 lbs., it’s no wonder that there is more potential for a serious accident than in a regular car crash.
+As the weight and size of a truck with a trailer can weigh up to 80,000 lbs., it’s no wonder that there is more potential for a serious accident than in a regular car crash.

 These trucks are not able to stop as quickly as a passenger vehicle.
 In fact, if a truck driver does need to slam on his/her brakes, the back trailer simply can’t stop as quickly because it does not have its own brakes.
 While the trailer keeps moving at the same speed, the cab slows down to avoid a collision.